Sabbath Bloody Sabbath: Recording

 Following Black Sabbath's 1972–1973 world tour in support of their album, Vol. 4, the group returned to Los Angeles to begin work on its successor.
 Pleased with Vol. 4, the band sought to recreate the recording atmosphere, and returned to the Record Plant Studios.
 The band rented a house in Bel Air and began writing in the summer of 1973 but, due in part to substance abuse and fatigue, were unable to complete any songs.
-"Ideas weren't coming out the way they were on Vol. 4 and we really got discontent," guitarist and songwriter Tony Iommi said.
+"Ideas weren't coming out the way they were on Vol. 4 and we really got discontent," said guitarist and songwriter Tony Iommi.
 "Everybody was sitting there waiting for me to come up with something.
 I just couldn't think of anything.
 And if I didn't come up with anything, nobody would do anything."
 In 2013, bassist Geezer Butler told Mojo magazine that after the tour in support of Vol. 4 the band was "absolutely, completely exhausted" and by the time they played the Hollywood Bowl, "Tony collapsed.
 It was really touch-and-go at one point whether he'd survive or not because he was totally depleted.
 So we had to cancel the rest of the tour and we actually took time off for the first time since the band started.
 We got away from each other and had a social life.
 Then we came back together to start on the next album, and couldn't come up with anything."
 In his autobiography I Am Ozzy, singer Ozzy Osbourne states that in the time leading up to the Hollywood Bowl "Tony had been doing coke literally for days – we all had, but Tony had gone over the edge.
 I mean, that stuff just twists your whole idea of reality.
 You start seeing things that aren't there.
 And Tony was gone.
 Near the end of the gig he walked off stage and collapsed."
 Regarding his writer's block, Iommi admitted to Phil Alexander in 2013, "I panicked because I didn't have a single idea about what to write.
 It might have been the drugs, it could have been the pressure, but either way I felt it was my fault."
 The band were also disappointed to discover that the room they had used previously at the Record Plant had been replaced with a "giant synthesizer" by Stevie Wonder, who had recently recorded there.